Tour Code : EN-008

 After breakfast, you will meet your tour guide and start your Istanbul tour at 08.45 am.

-First, we visit the Topkapı Palace, home to many Ottoman sultans (15th-19th century AD).
-Here, you will see the legacy of the Ottoman sultans, which includes the Imperial Treasury, gold objects, the famous Spoonmaker’s Diamond, swords, vases, clothes of the sultans, and war tools decorated with precious stones and diamonds.
+Topkapı Palace, home to many Ottoman sultans (15th-19th century AD).
+Here, you will see the legacy of the Ottoman sultans, which includes the Imperial Treasury, gold objects, the famous Spoonmaker’s Diamond, swords, vases, the sultans' clothing, and war tools decorated with precious stones and diamonds.

-Hagia Sophia (Saint Sophia) was built by the emperor Justinian in the 6th century A.D. as a church and later converted into a mosque.
-Beautiful mosaics and frescos depicting Christian icons and the Byzantine Emperors will be seen.
+Hagia Sophia, a UNESCO World Heritage site (Saint Sophia), was built by Emperor Justinian in the 6th century A.D.
+Beautiful mosaics and frescoes depicting Christian icons and Byzantine Emperors will be on display.

 Take a lunch break in a local restaurant.

-Blue Mosque: After lunch, we will visit the legendary Blue Mosque, known as the Sultanahmet Mosque, featuring six beautiful minarets.
-Built-in the 17th century by the Architect Sedefkar Mehmet Aga, it takes its name from more than 20,000 blue Iznik tiles used for interior decoration.
+Blue Mosque, which features six beautiful minarets.
+Built in the 17th century, it takes its name from more than 20,000 blue Iznik tiles used for interior decoration.

-After breakfast, we will depart early for Akhisar (approx. 390 km - 5 hrs).
-Upon arrival, we will have lunch in a local restaurant.
+After breakfast, we will depart early for Akhisar (approximately 390 km, 5 hours).
+Upon arrival, we will have a lunch break in a local restaurant.

-Ancient Ephesus is on the World Heritage list and one of Rome's best-preserved ancient cities.
-We will walk through marble streets lined with wonderful public buildings, including the Baths of Scholastica, the Library of Celsus, the Temple of Hadrian, and the Grand Theatre, which has a capacity of 25,000.
 The Church of Ephesus is the most important of the Seven Churches of Asia Minor.
 It is thought that the Gospel of John was written here.
-(Acts 18: 19-24; 19: 1-35) Moreover, Apostle Paul preached to the Ephesians and lived here for three years.
-The Church of Ephesus also received an epistle from Saint Paul.
+(Acts 18: 19-24; 19: 1-35) Moreover, Apostle Paul preached to the Ephesians and lived there for three years.

-Visit the House of the Virgin Mary, a small, modest stone house in the forest on the side of a mountain 7 km from Ephesus, where she spent her final years.
-Lunch break in a local restaurant.
+The House of the Virgin Mary is a small, modest stone house situated in the forest on the side of a mountain, approximately 9 km from Ephesus.
+St. John brought Mary to Ephesus, following Jesus Christ's advice to his mother (John 19:27).
+And she spent her last years in this house.

 Overnight in Kuşadası.
 (Breakfast - Dinner)

 After breakfast, we depart for Pamukkale early in the morning (210 km—3,5 hrs).
 Upon arrival, we will visit Hierapolis.
-Here, we will visit the Martyrium of the Apostle Philip, where he was martyred during the persecutions ordered by Domitian.
-We will also see the Gate of Domitian, the Arcadian Street, the ancient 2nd-century Roman Theater, the Nymphaion, the Temple of Apollo, the Plutonium, and the Necropolis.
+Here, we will visit the Martyrium of the Apostle Philip, where he was martyred during the persecutions ordered by the Roman Emperor Domitian.
+We will also see the Gate of Domitian, the Arcadian Street, the ancient 2nd-century Roman Theatre, the Nymphaion, the Temple of Apollo, the Plutonium, and the Necropolis.

-Laodicea, another of the Seven Churches of Asia Minor [Rev. 1:11; 3:14; Col. 2:1; 4:13 - 16].
-Here, we will see the ancient theatre, the remains of a basilica, and ancient stone water pipes.
+Laodicea, which hosted the Laodicean Church, is another of the Seven Churches of Asia Minor.
+We will see the ancient theatre, the remains of a basilica, and a glorious ancient city.
 Laodicea thrived as a major centre of worship for the pagan goddess Aphrodite for about 500 years after Christ.
 The Christians of Laodicea, one of the Seven Churches (Rev. 3: 14-22), were chastised for being lukewarm, "You are neither cold nor hot" (Rev. 3: 15), and for being too comfortable incorporating pagan and Christian beliefs.
-In the famous scripture from Revelation (3: 20-21), Jesus says to the Laodicean church: "Behold, I stand at the door and knock..."

 Overnight in a Thermal Hotel in Pamukkale (Breakfast - Dinner)